snipcart/snipcart-theme-v2/README.md

 # snipcart-theme

-This repository contains everything needed to generate a `snipcart.css` file.
+This repository contains everything needed to generate a `snipcart.css` file used on Snipcart's v2.
 ​
 ## Installation
 ​